Surname Studies

 Many old publications can now be found online at a variety of websites.
 For example a fully digitised copy of "Some Account of the Early History and Genealogy of the Families of Hore and Hoare" is available at the Internet Archive.
 This was particularly interesting for me as the document identified that in the Domesday Book a village (modern day Ower) was known as "Hore".
 I am currently a long way from tracing my Hampshire Hoare family back to the village of Hore in 1086 however it is certainly motivating.

-(image kindly made available by Professor J.J.N.
+Entry for Hore in the Domesday Book (image kindly made available by Professor J.J.N.
 Palmer.
 Image may be reused under a Creative Commons BY-SA licence - please credit Professor J.J.N.
-Palmer and George Slater.)
+Palmer and George Slater.) |

 If you have Hoares (or any of its variants - Hoar, Hore, Horre, Horr, Hoor or Hor) in your family history in Hampshire or Sussex then I would be delighted to hear from you.